 leaving job after settlement agreement

-The most common reason for leaving job after settlement agreement at this time is a real or alleged redundancy situation.
-An agreed exit might also come about because you feel you have been badly treated or where your employer, for whatever reason, wants to remove you from your post quickly and with minimum disruption.
+Settlement agreements can be presented to employees for various reasons, including a real or alleged redundancy situation or even an agreed exit before or during a disciplinary process.
+An agreed exit might also come about because you feel you have been badly treated or where your employer, for whatever reason, wants to remove you from your post quickly and with minimum disruption to their organisation or business.

 Pre-termination discussions

-Any discussions about an agreed exit are usually held as a protected conversation or, if there is a dispute, on a ‘without prejudice’ basis.
-This means the discussion is private and shouldn’t get raised in any future court or tribunal.
-This enables both sides to talk freely about the problems and find a way forward.
+Any discussions about an agreed exit are usually held as a protected conversation or, if there is an existing dispute, on a ‘without prejudice’ basis.
+In both cases, this means the discussion is private (subject to some limited exceptions) and shouldn’t get raised in any future court or tribunal.
+You do not have to engage in these discussions if you would prefer not to but they can enable both sides to talk freely about the problems and find a way forward.

 As these exit discussions are usually private, if you have a concern about how you have been treated at work (and / or fear no exit will be agreed) you should also raise a formal grievance in accordance with your organisation’s Grievance Policy.